rlangc/User-Installation-Guide-for-Articulate-Storyline/README.md

 - Ensure your antivirus software is not blocking the installation
 - Run the installer as Administrator (Right-click → Run as Administrator)
-- Ensure your system meets the minimum requirements.
+- Ensure your system meets the minimum requirements

 <h4>Issue: Cannot Sign In to Articulate 360</h4>